MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/using-for-eachnext-statements.md

 6. Back in the VBE, remove the class that you created from your VBA project and don't choose to export it when prompted<sup>[cc3](#cc3)</sup>.

-7. Next, import the file that you removed the `'` character from back into the VBE<sup>[cc4](#cc4)</sup>.
+7. Import the file that you removed the `'` character from back into the VBE<sup>[cc4](#cc4)</sup>.

-8. Finally, run the following code to see that you can now iterate over your custom VBA class that you have written by using both the VBE and a text editor.
+8. Run the following code to see that you can now iterate over your custom VBA class that you have written by using both the VBE and a text editor.

     ```vb
     Dim Element